× Home

 The Rolling Stones

-Watching Queen’s concert Live Aid of July 1985 must be one of the best rock experiences I have ever enjoyed.
-Freddie is full of himself and jostles the stage, because he is the boss.
-Brian May?
-Well, I don’t think many people can boast such an outstanding CV: campaigner, brilliant guitarist, and scientist too.
+Watching Live Aid of July 1985 must clearly be one of the best rock experiences to enjoy.
+Freddie is full of himself and jostles the stage and the piano.
+Brian?
+Well, I don’t think many can boast such a CV: outstanding guitarist, campaigner, and scientist.
 What an eternal show!

 Edith Piaf